karinamellor/AnimalQuiz-project-2/README.md

 In the 3th question the app seens not working propely.Also the button fot the right question is not wotking.

 # Deployment
+  To create a live website Animal Quiz, deployment was done using github pages.
+The step by step process is shown below:

+    Log in or Sign up to github.
+    Find the repository for this project, Animal Quiz Quiz.(Can be found under top repositories on the left hand side) Click on Settings link that is displayed above and left to the green gitpod button.
+    Click on Pages link under code and automation in the navigation bar on the left hand side.
+    Under Build and Deployment, click on the branch drop down menu and select main and make sure the select folder drop down is selected on root.
+    Now click save and wait a few minutes.
+    Refresh the page, and the url for your live website will be shown under the heading, GitHub Pages.
+    Deployment is now complete.

 # GitHub Pages